-4. PERFORMANCE EVALUATION
+4. Performance evaluation

-In this section, we present the simulation studies for the proposed fast collision resolution (FCR) algorithm and the IEEE 802.11 MAC protocol in a wireless LAN using direct sequence spread spectrum (DSSS).
-The parameters used in the simulations are shown in Table 1, which are based on the IEEE 802.11b network configurations([15]).
-The transmission rates for data and ACK frame are 11 Mbps and 2 Mbps each.
+In this section, we present the simulation studies for the proposed fast collision resolution (FCR) algorithm and the IEEE 802.11 MAC protocol in a wireless LAN based on direct sequence spread spectrum (DSSS) technologies.
+The parameters used in the simulations are shown in table 1, which are based on the IEEE 802.11b network configurations [15].
+The transmission rates for data and ACK frame are 11 Mbps and 2 Mbps, respectively.
+We evaluate the performance of the proposed FCR algorithm on both MAC layer and transport layer.